Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 -   **SSE** connect on load; apply diffs on messages.
 -   On user command:
-    -   Capture current `<audio>.currentTime` as `positionSec`,
     -   Send POST with `If-Match-Event`,
-    -   On `409`, show bubble "operation ignored becuase we are out-of-sync; refreshing...", then apply server `snapshot`.
+    -   On `409`, show bubble "operation ignored because we are out-of-sync; refreshing...", then apply server `snapshot`.
 Do not auto re-send the ignored request.

 ### Caching